openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 .. warning::

    Note that OpenVINO support for Apache MXNet, Caffe, and Kaldi is currently being deprecated.
-   As legacy formats, they will not be supported as actively as the main front ends and will be removed entirely in the future.
+   As legacy formats, they will not be supported as actively as the main frontends and will be removed entirely in the future.

 .. _question-1: